AgentMC/Sao19/Translate/Ru/Part6.md

 The fist fighter who had finished eating a long ago nodded with his smiling face.

-"When you find a nice job here and a day comes when you can eat Obsidia boil as much as you want, please give one to me... as they say..."
+"When you find a nice job here and a day comes when you can eat Обсидия boil as much as you want, please give one to me... as they say..."

 Rubbing the face gently with a thick palm, he kept on smiling.

 "......
-It might be a bit difficult for you to find work for both brother and sister in Obsidia now, bro."
+It might be a bit difficult for you to find work for both brother and sister in Обсидия now, bro."

 "Oh ... is that so?
 It is lively in the streets even at such time and it seems to be nice..."